viperaproject/viperaproject.github.io/_devzone/language.md

 }
 ```

+# More complex expressions
-More complex grammar rules have specific AST node types and creation functions.
-For example, the `if then else` statement:
+More complex expression types have specific AST node types and creation functions.
+For example, the `if: ... else:` statement:

 ```python
 # From vpython.y grammar file